Skip to content

 int socket ( int domain, int type, int protocol );

-protocolintSpecifies the particular protocol to be used with the socket.
+• int protocol - The protocol argument is of integer type that specifies the specific protocol to be used with the socket.
 When 0 is passed as the protocol argument, the system selects the default protocol for the given domain and type combination.
-For AF_INET and SOCK_DGRAM, this typically results in UDP being chosen as the protocol, as it is the default protocol for stream sockets in the IPv4 domain.
+For AF_INET and SOCK_DGRAM, this typically results in UDP being chosen as the protocol, as it is the default protocol for datagram sockets in the IPv4 domain.
+To specify UDP explicitly, IPPROTO_UDP can be used.

 Header : #include <sys/socket.h>